ska-telescope/ska-low-mccs-spshw/K8S-README.md

 Development
 -----------

-The genral recipe will get the lates ska-low-mccs docker images from nexus.
+The general recipe will get the latest ska-low-mccs docker images from nexus.
-Most likely for devlopment we want to deply teh current repository state.
+Most likely for devlopment we want to deply the current repository state.

 To run from a local MCCS docker image execute: